Kevoot/ZeldaTimelineGenerator/README.md

 Select the games you want to include in the initial menu from the drop downs.
 For each game, you can define both Direct Connections and Exclusions.

+A copy of my LocalData.txt has been included in the root of the directory.
+The program reads output JSON files to save locally created data.
+If you would like to use the one provided (which outputs the Hyrule Historia timeline), simply drop the LocalData.txt file into the same folder as the executable.

 # Direct Connections
 There are (at the moment) used to define the connection between games.
 Intended use:
 Creating a connection for a game implies that game is the parents, and the specified game